Menhaden in Virginia

 Source: Wikipedia

 Occasionally, a net will tear when the Ocean Harvesters boats working for Omega Proteins are catching menhaden.
 If the tear occurs when the net is tight and the boat close to pumping the fish into its hold, then the survival rate of the fish dropped out of the net is poor.
-If a tear occcurs where the fish wash onto a nearby beach, large pools of dead fish become a public relations issue as well as a resource management issue.
+If a tear in the net occurs and the fish wash onto a nearby beach, large pools of dead fish become a public relations issue as well as a resource management issue.

 Ocean Harvesters reported in 2021 that over the last four years, nets had been set 10,000 times and there had been 12 tears, with just three in the Chesapeake Bay and the rest in the Atlantic Ocean.
 Total spills were estimated to be less than 1% of the annual harvest cap.30